 Inter-district permits are granted for the general education program in the TK and K-5 programs and are renewable annually.
 These permits are for the purpose of participating in a dual language program and are not transferable to other elementary schools within SMMUSD.

 If more students apply to Edison Language Academy than the school can admit in any category, a waiting list is created for that category, by language.
 Students are assigned numbers on the waiting list by lottery and any remaining openings are filled from the appropriate waiting list.

 Beyond Kindergarten, Edison has much more limited opportunities for enrollment of new students.
 The number of students accepted at any given grade level is contingent upon the enrollment profile of the entire school.
 If parents are interested in enrollment at a grade beyond Kindergarten, they should sign up for a school tour and submit an application within the application window.
 Enrollment beyond Kindergarten occurs on a space available basis and each application is evaluated individually.
 Students entering beyond Kindergarten (if vacancies are available) are screened by the teaching staff at that grade level to evaluate language skills.
 Enrollment beyond 1st grade requires that students be proficient Spanish speakers, and demonstrate adequate literacy skills in Spanish.
 Since we often do not know how many spaces will be available in grades 1-5 until later in the year, admission decisions are usually not made until May of each year.

 New Student Registration for Santa Monica and Malibu Residents

 Registering your child in a school for the first time can be relatively easy if you are prepared.
-Following are a few guidelines to help you:
+The following are a few guidelines to help you: